PolGonzalez/TSP_genetic_algorithm/README.md

 # TSP_genetic_algorithm

-This is a project of the course ... at uni ..
+This is a project of the course methods and models of operations research at uni UPC.
+It implements a genetic algorithm to solve the TSP problem.

 ### Getting started